usnistgov/xslt-blender/README.md

 - The 'XSLT Blender' library (Typescript in `src` compiled into `lib`) provides generalized interfaces for XML and XSLT capabilities.
 - Per demonstration, XSLT provides the *layering* that gets content into the browser, typically via a 'cast' to HTML for a defined tag set.
 - CSS applied to the page can then style this further - both CSS per demonstration, and site-wide CSS are used
-- Javascript (lightweight, self-contained) may also be deployed per demonstration
+- Javascript (lightweight, self-contained) may also be deployed to provide demonstrations with interactivity on the page

 This describes the general pattern: in the case of individual demonstrations, it may be muddied or complicated by special requirements.
 For example, there may be more than one XSLT transformation, or none at all for a CSS-only project.
+A code base may be fairly large and complex, or quite small.
+A small code base may do useful things with large data sets.
+Etc.

 To compile Typescript libraries from source, nodeJS and npm are assumed.
-But most extension and customization can be done in the other layers.
+But for many purposes this will not be necessary.

 ## Development model